vkostyukov/jquery-ascii/README.md

 Raw Table Format
 ----------------

-There is also "raw" format available for generated table.
+There is also `raw` format available for generated table.
 This format uses native symbols for spaces and newlines.
-The "raw" format can be specified by following:
+The `raw` format can be specified by following:
 ```javascript
 $("#html-table").ascii("raw")
 ```

 Other
 -----
-See <code>demo.html</code> for more details.
+See `demo.html` for more details.